 Sub-limits may apply to certain conditions.
 Cruciate ligament ailments, for example, are a common problem in dogs and policies will generally have a special cruciate ligament sub-limit of $2,000 to $3,000 per year.

 What percentage of vet fees is covered?

-In Australia, most plans will reimburse you for 80% of vet bills, but it is possible to find policies which fully cover 100% of vet bills, up to the annual limit of the policy.
+In Australia, most plans will reimburse you for between 70 to 80% of vet bills, but it is possible to find policies which fully cover 100% of vet bills, up to the annual limit of the policy.

 What’s the excess?

 Just like car insurance, an excess will often apply.
 Unlike car insurance, however, you have a lot of freedom to choose your own.
 You can opt for a $0 excess at the cost of higher premiums or a $100 or $200 excess for lower premiums.